Why do muscles get imbalanced?

 THE GYMNAST IN YOU

 Redcord brings out your inner gymnast.
-By applying bungee assistance, we can teach you how to move, balance and stabilize your own bodyweight through specific joint motions, such as hip abduction (shown above) or neck extension (shown below).
+Using bungee assistance, we will teach you how to precisely control your own bodyweight into specific suspended positions.
 Each repetition builds joint stability across entire chains of muscles (the myofascial chains) so that your whole body will feel more stable and less susceptible to injury.

 .avif)